 In 1981, in response to a downturn in the economy, a coalition of churches opened a food cupboard in Surrey.
 Two years later, in June 1983, the Surrey Food Bank Society was formed and opened up in a dilapidated building on King George Highway.
 The location and the Society itself were deemed to be temporary measures until the economy turned around and people could get back on their feet.
-After 33 years we have come to the realization that people will always need our help.
 We like to say we give people a “hand up, not a hand out”.

 - 6. Please describe your facilities.

-What began as a temporary solution to a temporary problem has grown to a 7,000 square foot warehouse in Whalley, four distribution centres (Whalley, North Delta, Green Timbers and Cloverdale), a fleet of five vehicles, a fork-lift, 150 active volunteers and a core staff of seventeen.
+What began as a temporary solution to a temporary problem has grown to a 23,000 square foot warehouse in Newton, three distribution centres (Guildford, North Delta, and Cloverdale), a fleet of five vehicles, a fork-lift, 300 active volunteers and a core staff of fourteen.

 - 7. Do you use volunteers?

 Yes – we need at least 20 to 30 volunteers every day to sort, distribute and deliver food.

 - 8. If so, how do you attract them?

 Primarily, we attract individuals through our website and community events.
 Fortunately many people in our community want to help and offer their time.
 Also, many businesses send in volunteer groups for a “Day of Caring”.
 School groups volunteer in the warehouse as a means of learning about food banks and the services we provide.

 - 9. What qualities do you look for in them?